 I know that there is a lot of furore from parents with children aged 5 and over on this issue.
 I’ve been involved in a number of discussions over the last two days.
 But on what planet is it remotely acceptable to ‘bucket’ those children who attend Nursery School voluntarily in the same legislation?
 I just cannot get my head around it.

-Monkey has attended pre-school since he was just over 2 and half years old, and as I’ve said he is now at Nursery School.
+My son has attended pre-school since he was just over 2 and half years old, and as I’ve said he is now at Nursery School.
 It is my decision to send him, I paid for the first 4 months at pre-school, but since then he has had his funded hours.
 I believe it is a good experience for him to interact with others (especially as an only child), to listen and follow instructions from other adults, to spend time away from me, but know I will always return.
 I firmly believe that children really benefit from attending pre-school/nursery.
 It’s a good thing.
 Until you hit this holiday madness.
 This is not a good thing, this serves no purpose in my humble opinion, with children of this age group.
 Pointless, madness.
 I can’t wait to tell my Dad on Skype tomorrow – just the sort of thing he loves hearing about, another good reason to be in Spain!

 So please tell me your thoughts and experiences of this holiday madness.

 20 minutes later the Head called me.
 Profuse apologies, of course your son can go on holiday, of course he should see his family, of course he is only 3.
-I get the feeling that perhaps someone hadn’t actually read my initial letter properly, presumed Monkey was in full-time school (the letter clearly stated he was in Nursery) and just sent me the ‘standard’ letter.
+I get the feeling that perhaps someone hadn’t actually read my initial letter properly, presumed he was in full-time school (the letter clearly stated he was in Nursery) and just sent me the ‘standard’ letter.
 Anyway, common sense has won the day, we have an approved absence. 🙂